detain/emurelator/README.md

-# Emu⬅re➡lator
+# Emurelator

 ## About

 Provides an easy to use CLI to manage the varoius sources, emulators, platforms, etc and thier relations to one another.
 Supports Bash and ZSH completion.
-The purpose of this repo is to help generate and build the data for the [Emu⬅re➡lation](https://github.com/detain/emurelation) project which provides JSON mapping of platforms and emulators between various sources.
+The purpose of this repo is to help generate and build the data for the [Emurelation](https://github.com/detain/emurelation) project which provides JSON mapping of platforms and emulators between various sources.

 ## Requirements